romanaumov/YouTube-Browser/README.md

 ## Future tasks

-- Add evaluation metrics to have more precise criteria for evaluation ranking documents and answers from LLM.
 - Try Hybrid search: combining both text and vector search and evaluate it.
 - Deploy to the cloud.
 - Re-design UI.